- About Us

 Shera Dubitsky, MEd, MA, Clinical Supervisor, is a graduate of Columbia University and a doctoral candidate of Adelphi University Institute of Advanced Psychological Studies.
 Shera supports and connects newly diagnosed young women and those at high risk of developing breast cancer or ovarian cancer with suitable peer supporters, advances and develops programs addressing the unique needs of the young women and families of Sharsheret, counsels individual members of the Embrace program, and facilitates its monthly support group teleconferences.

-Danielle Singer, MS, Genetic Counselor, is a graduate of Brandeis University with a Masters of Science in Genetic Counseling.
+Danielle Singer, MS, CGC, Genetic Counselor, is a graduate of Brandeis University with a Masters of Science in Genetic Counseling.
 As part of Sharsheret’s genetics program, Danielle provides supportive counseling, information, and resources regarding hereditary breast cancer and ovarian cancer to women diagnosed or at high risk of developing breast cancer and ovarian cancer and their families.

 Adina Fleischmann, LSW, Link Program Coordinator, is a graduate of Columbia University School of Social Work.
 Adina advises and connects newly diagnosed young women and those at high risk of developing breast cancer or ovarian cancer with appropriate peer supporters, develops Sharsheret's ovarian cancer program, and designs local and national cancer programs and teleconferences.